top of page

 Men forget what their wives tell them

 Sometimes guys or their wives find this insincere.
-If he really cared wouldn’t he remember on his own?
+If he cared wouldn’t he remember on his own?
 This doesn’t seem to be the case.
 I’ve seen lots of good men, caring men, who just don’t seem to retain this sort of data.
 But this cannot be an excuse to not remember; they simply need to use external devices to remind them.
 Often, over time, the reminders become internalized so there’s no longer any need for the external reminder.

 In grief counseling, this can sometimes be helpful, too.
 When people are grieving, they will often avoid feeling their grief, which prevents them from ever getting past it.
 Usually in therapy, they realize that letting themselves feel and sit with their grief is more tolerable than they thought.
 So, one way to take this reminder outside of the grief counseling room is to set technological reminders with messages like “Let yourself feel.
 It won’t be as bad as you think.”
 This can help people, even during an uncomfortable moment, to remember a healthier way to deal with their grief.

-This is one of the many things that can speed up the process of therapy - whether it’s marriage counseling, drug and alcohol counseling, grief counseling, etc. The more clients can take lessons or realizations from therapy and remember and make use of them outside of the therapy room, the less time they will actually need to come to therapy.
+This is one of the many things that can speed up the process of therapy - whether it’s marriage counseling, drug and alcohol counseling, grief counseling, etc. The more clients can take lessons or realizations from therapy and remember and make use of them outside of the therapy room, the less time they will need to come to therapy.

 For more information, visit my Marriage and Couples Counseling page.